Sanjogharinkhede/react_networking/README.md

 # React Networking Project

-A web application built with React and Flask, featuring a modern UI and MongoDB integration.
+A web application built with React and FastAPI, featuring a modern UI and Database integration.

 ## Project Structure